-The process of droplet drying is a complex and dynamic phenomenon in which solute evaporation and Marangoni flow simultaneously play a dominant role.
-Other parameters that also impact the process include surface tension, substrate wettability, droplet contact angle, and hydrodynamic interactions.
-The unique characteristics of coffee particles in water can be attributed to their polar properties.
-The coffee molecules have hydrophilic heads that dissolve in water and hydrophobic tails that repel water.
-When added to water, the hydrophilic heads dissolve while the hydrophobic tails remain separate from the water.
-As a result of this dual state, the molecules accumulate on the surface of the water, effectively reducing the surface tension~\cite{bird1987dynamics}.
+Droplet drying is a complex dynamic process in which solute evaporation and Marangoni flow play dominant roles.
+Additional factors influencing this process include surface tension, substrate wettability, droplet contact angle, and hydrodynamic interactions.
+The distinctive behavior of coffee particles in water arises from their polar properties.
+Coffee molecules have hydrophilic heads that dissolve in water and hydrophobic tails that repel it.
+When introduced to water, the hydrophilic heads dissolve while the hydrophobic tails separate from the water, causing the molecules to accumulate at the water's surface and effectively reduce surface tension~\cite{bird1987dynamics}.
 The shape that droplets assume when placed on a surface is a physical manifestation of surface tension and varies according to the level of surface tension present.
 Droplets may either spread out and wet the surface or remain as a distinct droplets depending on the surface tension.
 This shape is determined by minimizing the surface energy at the three boundaries: the interface between the droplet's fluid and the surrounding air, between the fluid and the solid surface, and between the air and the solid surface.
 The formation of the contact angle (the angle between the droplet's tangential line and the substrate at the contact line) is a useful criterion for differentiating between different phases and is directly related to the surface's wettability.
 On hydrophilic surfaces, the contact angle is smaller than $\frac{\pi}{2}$, while on hydrophobic surfaces, it is larger than $\frac{\pi}{2}$.
 In the asymptotic limit, the contact angle approaches $0$ for hydrophilic surfaces and $\pi$ for hydrophobic surfaces~\cite{bird1987dynamics}.\\ During the formation of a coffee ring, particle evaporation is a hydrodynamic process that disperses solid particles along a horizontal line.
 Once the liquid evaporates, the precipitated ring sediment remains on the substrate, containing all the solvents.
 The droplets create the necessary conditions for the formation of the ring, which begins with the pinning of the contact line.
 The pinned line is a fixed-line located at the boundary of the droplet, separating the dry and wet regions, beyond which particles cannot move.
 The accumulation of solid particles in the contact line, along with any irregularities they create, results in pinning, preventing the contact line from moving and causing a ring to form at the pinned line, and evaporation begins from this ring.
 The Marangoni effect, which is linked to the surface tension gradient in the interface between two fluids, is a phenomenon that directly concerns the minimization of surface energy.
 In our study, the Marangoni effect plays a crucial role in the movement of colloidal particles and involves mass transfer due to the surface tension gradient at the boundary between two fluids.
 The velocity of the particles can be expressed as follows:~\cite{roche2014marangoni,gaston2021marangoni,keiser2017marangoni}